uber-go/nilaway/README.md

 drivers (i.e., [golangci-lint][golangci-lint], [nogo][nogo], or [running as a standalone checker][singlechecker]).

 > [!IMPORTANT]
-> Due to the sophistication of the analyses that NilAway does, NilAway caches its findings about a particular
-> package via the [Fact Mechanism][fact-mechanism] from the [go/analysis][go-analysis] framework.
-Therefore, it is
-> _highly_ recommended to leverage a driver that supports modular analysis (i.e., bazel/nogo or golangci-lint, but _not_
-> the standalone checker since it stores all facts in memory) for better performance on large projects.
-For example,
-> see [instructions][nogo-instructions] below for running NilAway on your project with bazel/nogo.

-> [!IMPORTANT]
 > By default, NilAway analyzes _all_ Go code, including the standard libraries and dependencies.
 This helps NilAway
 > better understand the code form dependencies and reduce its false negatives.
 However, this would also incur a
 > significant performance cost (only once for drivers with modular support) and increase the number of non-actionable